-Currently these green colored monsters do not boast of any extra comforts to passengers other than separated seats instead of the single bench type units Superfasts have.
-Newer Super Expresses have sliding window glasses with a green.
-This class has enormous potential to be a game changer for KSRTC by becoming long-distance moneyspinners for the corporation.
-Kerala currently has no long-distance AC services except the 10 Bangalore-bound Volvos and some Trivandrum - Ernakulam services run using (Low floor) city buses (B7RLE)!
+Currently, these green colored monsters do not boast of any extra comforts to passengers other than separated seats instead of the single bench type units Superfasts have.
+Newer Super Expresses have sliding window glasses with a green tint.
+This class has enormous potential to be a game-changer for KSRTC by becoming long-distance money spinners for the corporation.
+Kerala currently has no long-distance AC services except the 10 Bangalore-bound Volvos and some Trivandrum – Ernakulam services run using (Low floor) city buses (B7RLE)!
 If the Super Express class can be transformed into an AC service class using new rear-engined buses as with 3+2 seating, limited push-back, air conditioning, improved suspension and quality materials at current Super Express rates, they will be huge hits.
 This service can be showcased as the flagship for our new bus design mentioned above.
 They can be used to run on high-volume and long-distance intercity Superfast routes between Trivandrum, Ernakulam, Palakkad, Kozhikode, Kannur etc and on interstate routes especially to two-tier cities in neighboring states (Mysore, Coimbatore, Madurai, Salem etc.) which do not warrant a Premium Volvo or Super Deluxe service.

 Super Deluxe Express (Non AC)

-One cannot miss the proliferation of the "Tourist Air Bus" painted in all kind of bright colors on Kerala roads recently.
+One cannot miss the proliferation of the “Tourist Air Bus” painted in all kind of bright colors on Kerala roads recently.
 KSRTC should follow suit and rejuvenate one of its most prolific services, the Deluxe service.
 There are many Deluxe services running between cities and town in Kerala to Bangalore as of now on bodies built on Tata/Leyland Chassis.
-KSRTC can utilize the same body structure of the rear engined non-AC bus used to make the Superfasts but with only one door, wider 2 x 2 seating with lumbar support (semi-sleeper) and 160 degress reclination (full push back).
-These services can be run on most Volvo routes, interstate mainly and also on important intra-state routes.
-This would provide a good alternative for people who cannot afford premium travel or for whose who simply do not like Air-conditioning.
+KSRTC can utilize the same body structure of the rear engined non-AC bus used to make the Superfasts but with only one door, wider 2 x 2 seating with lumbar support (semi-sleeper) and 160 degrees reclination (full push back).
+These services can be run on most Volvo routes, Interstate mainly and also on important intra-state routes.
+This would provide a good alternative for people who cannot afford premium travel or for those who simply do not like air-conditioning.

 Garuda Premium Services (AC)